OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/shared-runtime-requirement-sets.md

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets).

-Parts of an Office add-in that run JavaScript code; including task panes, function files launched from Add-in Commands, and Excel custom functions; can share a single JavaScript runtime.
+Parts of an Office Add-in that run JavaScript code, such as task panes, function files launched from add-in commands, and Excel custom functions, can share a single JavaScript runtime.
 This enables all the parts to share a set of global variables, to share a set of loaded libraries, and to communicate with each other without having to pass messages through a persisted storage.

 The following table lists the SharedRuntime 1.1 requirement set, the Office host applications that support that requirement set, and the build or version numbers for the Office application.